erameh6/layeredge-cli-node/README.md

 # layeredge-cli-node
-this is script to automats the installation process by automatically installing all dependencies and adding them to your path.
+this is script to automates the installation process by automatically installing all dependencies and adding them to your path.

 # how to install?